 “Dry time don’t matter to me, querida, I’ll smear it whenever I like.”

 “We’re gonna have a lot of fun, aren’t we?”
 She let one of her hands rest softly against his scarred flank, which was still covered by his tank top.
 The little rub of her palm reminded him of back in the car park right before they began walking together for the first time, his arm around her and her hand on his side.

 Looking down at her, Miguel wrapped her up again to enjoy the feel of what belonged to him.
 “More than that.”

 It wasn’t until the clouds passed overhead that she noticed there was something else tattooed on his torso after all.
-The sun was just bright enough on the material of his tank for her to make out some of the colours and patterns.
-Her eyes lit up when she realised that what curved around his side also connected to what was in the center of his chest.
+The sun was just bright enough on the material of his tank for her to make out some of the colors and patterns.
+Her eyes lit up when she realized that what curved around his side also connected to what was in the center of his chest.
 Though she was bursting to ask about it and have a better look, her intuition told her to leave it alone for now.
 A conversation for another time as it likely was a similar type of camouflage for his scarring.
 Instead, she fell right back into the rhythm of their conversation.
 “It did turn me on though.”

 “You all protective over me after I shared some of my family’s history of bullshit with you.”